 The Black Swan is the 2nd book in the five-book series by Nassim Nicholas Taleb on uncertainty.
-In this book, he explains the phenomenon of Black Swans, i.e. extremely unpredictable events that have a massive impact.
+In this book, he explains the phenomenon of Black Swans, i.e. extremely unpredictable events that have a massive impact on our societies and the course of history.
 In The Black Swan summary, we’ll outline some of the key ideas in the book, including how we’re surrounded by randomness beyond our control, why we struggle to accept it, and how we can address our blind spots.
 For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.

 Overview: The Black Swan